ppkgtmm/fake-news-detection/README.md

 - best output model is saved to `modeling/outputs` directory by default
 - hyper parameter performance summary is also stored to `modeling/outputs` directory as a CSV file
-- tuning part requires 8 GB of RAM which is configurable at driver_memory in `config/modeling.yaml` file
+- tuning part requires 8 GB of memory which is configurable at driver_memory in `config/modeling.yaml` file

 ```sh
 ./run.sh tune